ituamg/voronoi_pip/README.md

 # voronoi_pip

-A Novel Point Inclusion Test for Convex Polygons Based on Voronoi Tessellations
+Source code to reproduce the results given in the paper "A Novel Point Inclusion Test for Convex Polygons Based on Voronoi Tessellations".

+## Python dependencies

+numpy
+matplotlib
+tabulate